skalpt/ski-clock-neo/README.md

 ## Code Structure

-The project is organized into modular components:
+The project is cleanly organized into modular components:
-- **ski-clock-neo.ino**: Main application logic and display control
+- **ski-clock-neo.ino**: Main sketch with constants, setup(), and loop() only
-- **font_5x7.h**: Font definitions for all displayable characters
+- **font_5x7.h**: Font definitions for all displayable characters (0-9, :, -, ., °, C)
-- **scale_smooth.h**: Diagonal smoothing algorithm for 2x scaling
+- **neopixel_render.h**: All NeoPixel rendering functions including character mapping, coordinate transformation, glyph drawing, and 2x diagonal smoothing

-This modular approach improves code maintainability and reduces memory usage.
+This clean separation makes the code highly maintainable and easy to understand at a glance.

 ## Running This Code